Coconut-ECE7123/ECE7123-DL-Project1/README.md

 The final result is a modified ResNet with `4.9M` parameters that realize `95.49%` accuracy on CIFAR-10 and `85.10%` accuracy on Kaggle test set. <br>
 ### Main modifications done upon the original codes: <br>
 #### Model
+1. replaced Residual Block by Bottleneck Block
-1. halved the channel width for tensors in 4 layers
+2. halved the channel width for tensors in 4 layers
-2. block numbers for 4 layers: [2, 4, 6, 2]
+3. block numbers for 4 layers: [2, 4, 6, 2]
-3. introduced SE attention for
+4. introduced SE attention into Bottleneck Block
+#### Training
+1. data augmentation
+2. MLFlow for monitoring
+3. early stopping (patience=30)
 ## Exp.
 Env.
 All the experiments in this project were done on a remote server platform `AutoDL`.